epics-extensions/CALab/ReadMeFirst.txt

 --- 3.4 Problems after installing new CA Lab version

-If you upgrade existing VIs with CA Lab please exchange:
+If you upgrade existing VIs with CA Lab please check for greyed out CA Lab VIs.
-    caLabGetxx.vi -> caLabGet.vi
-    caLabPutxx.vi -> caLabPut.vi
-and click right on greyed out CA Lab VIs and use "Relink to SubVI" to update type of Polymorphic VI.
+Click right on greyed out CA Lab VIs and use "Relink to SubVI".
 Watch out!
-LabVIEW™ may result in a misalignment of connectors!!
+LabVIEWâ„¢ may result in a misalignment of connectors!!